canjs/canjs/guides/review.md

 described above.

 Let's connect all of this to a view template.
-Staying in the menu folder, create a template file called "site_menu.stache", as follows:
+Staying in the menu folder, create a template file called *site_menu.stache*, as follows:

 ```
   {{#menuData.menuText}}